Abhisekbag1/ETH_AVAX_MODULE_2_PROJECT/README.md

 For this project, create a simple contract with 2-3 functions.
 Then show the values of those functions in frontend of the application.
 The files index.js, MySmartContract.sol, and deploy.js contain codes to practice interaction with the SmartContract_with_Front_end_interaction smart contract through a website.

-## NOTE:
-Deploy.js file contains the code of frontend.

 ## Prerequisites